GreptimeTeam/docs/docs/reference/sql/create.md

 :::

 The statement won't do anything if the table already exists and `IF NOT EXISTS` is presented; otherwise returns an error.

+#### Inverted Index

+`INVERTED INDEX` specifies the table's [Inverted Index](/contributor-guide/datanode/data-persistence-indexing#inverted-index) column.

+The inverted index column can be any column.
+For all specified columns, GreptimeDB creates inverted indexes to speed up queries.

+If the table constraint is not specified, inverted indexes will be created for primary key columns specified by `PRIMARY KEY` by default.
+If an empty list is specified, i.e. `INVERTED INDEX()`, no inverted index is created.

 ### Table options